Hawe family murders: Murders

-Alan killed his family before proceeding to hang himself.
+Alan Hawe murdered his family before proceeding to hang himself, all inside the family home at 3 Oakdene Downs, located just inside the townland of Barconey (Robinson) in the far south of County Cavan; the house was almost 3½ miles (around 5.5 kilometres) to the south of the small town of Ballyjamesduff on the northern edge of the Irish Midlands.
+The townland of Barconey (Robinson) is in the Civil Parish of Castlerahan in the south of County Cavan.
 Though reports initially stated that he had stabbed his family members to death, it was later reported that he had slit the throats of his children and that Clodagh had been found face down on a sofa with "severe head and neck injuries and [with] a large pool of blood under the chair".
 He then wrote a "disjointed and rambling" letter in which he apologised for his actions, before taking his own life via hanging.
+In the note, Hawe also wrote that he enjoyed killing his family.